Crop-Phenomics-Group/SeedGerm/README.md

 3. Install packages:

-   • AirSurf uses a number of 3rd-party libraries that you may need to add to your conda environment.
+   • SeedGerm uses a number of 3rd-party libraries that you may need to add to your conda environment.
    These include, but are not limited to:

         scikit-image